 Experience/portfolio or not, you still need to become great at what you do.
 In order to refine your design skills and make you a valuable asset, you'll need to make sure you are getting a quality design education and constantly practicing and mastering your craft.

 - Learn skills and hone your craft - This step never really ends.
 I spend a crazy amount of time learning things I did not know yesterday, even 11 years into the design game.
 It’s competitive out there no matter which path or company you choose, so you need to love to learn and you need to constantly be improving your skills and that takes time and practice.
 You won’t be great right away but with effort and consistently overtime you can be better than you were yesterday.

 - Read books - Read those top 5 popular books that you hear designers quoting all the time.
 'Design of everyday things' by the great Don Norman, 'Don’t make me think' by Steve Krug.
-You know the ones I’m talking about and if you don’t, here's a link to our top recommendations.
+You know the ones I’m talking about and if you don’t, here's a link to our top UI/UX and Product Design book recommendations.

 - Watch videos, read articles - See what’s trending currently in the space, see what people are talking about on Medium, subscribe to design industry blogs like Invision and learn some basic stuff through vids and articles.
 You can find some great lessons over on our Youtube channel.

 - Take a course - Taking a well rounded, structured UI/UX or product design course with lots of process and practical exercises and human contact.
 Invest in yourself and it will pay you back 10 fold throughout your career.
 Might I suggest our Product Design Master Course.